ansible-community/ara/doc/source/faq.rst

 Why don't you use Ansible Tower, Rundeck or Semaphore ?
 -------------------------------------------------------

-`Ansible Tower`_ is currently a product from Ansible and has not been open sourced (*yet*).
-We do not know when it will be made freely available and it's source opened.
+`Ansible Tower`_ is a product from Red Hat that has not been open sourced (*yet*).
+We do not know when it will be made freely available or when it will become open source.

 Ansible Tower, Semaphore_ and Rundeck_ all have something in common.
-They are tools that controls (or wants to control) the whole workflow from end-to-end and they do so in a fairly "centralized" fashion where everything runs from the place where the software is hosted.
+They are tools that control (or want to control) the whole workflow from end-to-end and they do so in a fairly "centralized" fashion where everything runs from the place where the software is hosted.

-Inventory management, ACLs, playbook execution, editing features and so on.
+They provide features like inventory management, ACLs, playbook execution, editing features and so on.

 Since they are the ones actually running Ansible, it makes sense that they can record and display the data in an organized way.